-- An employee from the Water Reclamation Facility, Water Treatment Plant, or Compost Facility may be eligible if funding is available and an employee achieves an overall satisfactory evaluation of 3.0 or higher. - 2) Operations staff at the Water Reclamation Facility and Water Treatment Plant scheduled to work the evening (3:30PM -11:00PM) and night (11:00PM 7:00AM) shifts, will receive shift differential pay of \$1.50 per hour.
-"No" shift differential pay will be earned while using vacation, sick or comp time. - 3) If the Level 1 Certified Operator obtains a Grade 2 Certification for the Water Reclamation Facility or a B-Surface Certification for the Water Treatment Plant and the Operator I has been employed by the City of Goldsboro or holds a Level 1 certification for one year or more while having a Grade 1 Certification or a C-Surface Certification, whichever is applicable, this employee will then be upgraded to a Level 2 Certified Operator position with a 10% increase in pay, provided the employee has a satisfactory job performance evaluation of 3.0 or higher.
-All duties and responsibilities will increase accordingly. - 4) If the Level 2 Certified Operator obtains a Grade 3 Certification for the Water Reclamation Facility or a B-Surface, Process Control Chemistry, and Microbacteriological Methods for the Analysis of Drinking Water for the Water Treatment Plant, this employee will then be upgraded to a Level 3 Certified Operator position with a 10% increase in pay if funds are available and providing the employee has a satisfactory job performance evaluation of 3.0 or higher.
-All duties and responsibilities will increase accordingly. - 5) If the Level 3 Certified Operator obtains a Grade 4 Certification for the Water Reclamation Facility or an A-Surface, Process Control Chemistry, and Microbacteriological Methods for the Analysis of Drinking Water for the Water Treatment Plant, this employee will then be upgraded to a Level 4 Certified Operator position with a 10% increase in pay if funds are available and providing the employee has a satisfactory job performance evaluation of 3.0 or higher.
+- 1) An employee must be a regular Plant Operator at the Water Reclamation Facility or at the Water Treatment Plant. - If the certification is possessed at the time of hiring, an employee may begin working at 5% above the minimum salary.
+For the Water Reclamation Facility, the Certification must be Grade 1 or higher.
+For the Water Treatment Plant, Certification must be C-Surface or higher. - 3) A new employee who does not possess a certification of any category will be hired as an entry level Operator, at the hiring salary.
+Upon employment, the employee must obtain, within 1 year from the date of hire, a Grade 1 Certification at the Water Reclamation Facility or C-Surface Certification at the Water Treatment Plant.
+Failure to receive a Grade I or C-Surface Certification will result in termination. - 4) If the Level 1 Certified Operator obtains a Grade 2 Certification for the Water Reclamation Facility or a B-Surface Certification for the Water Treatment Plant and the Operator I has been employed by the City of Goldsboro or holds a Level 1 certification for one year or more while having a Grade 1 Certification or a C-Surface Certification, whichever is applicable, this employee will then be upgraded to a Level 2 Certified Operator position with a 10% increase in pay providing the employee has a satisfactory job performance evaluation.
+All duties and responsibilities will increase accordingly. - 5) If the Level 2 Certified Operator obtains a Grade 3 Certification for the Water Reclamation Facility or a B-Surface, Process Control Chemistry, and Microbacteriological Methods for the Analysis of Drinking Water for the Water Treatment Plant, this employee will then be upgraded to a Level 3 Certified Operator position with a 10% increase in pay if funds are available and providing the employee has a satisfactory job performance evaluation.
+All duties and responsibilities will increase accordingly. - 6) If the Level 3 Certified Operator obtains a Grade 4 Certification for the Water Reclamation Facility or an A-Surface, Process Control Chemistry, and Microbacteriological Methods for the Analysis of Drinking Water for the Water Treatment Plant, this employee will then be upgraded to a Level 4 Certified Operator position with a 5% increase in pay if funds are available and providing the employee has a satisfactory job performance evaluation.
 All duties and responsibilities will increase accordingly.

-As funds are available and scheduling permits, the City of Goldsboro will send employees to State approved certification schools above Level 2 (which include Water Process Chemistry and Water Microbacteriological Methods schools) and allow them to sit for certification exams.
-Position classifications above Level 2 must be approved prior to being available to employees that have met the appropriate requirements and have satisfactory job performance evaluation.
+The City of Goldsboro will, as funds are available and scheduling permits, send employees to State approved certification schools above Level 2 (which include Water Process Chemistry and Water Microbacteriological Methods schools) and sit for certification exams.
+Position classifications above Level 2 must be approved prior to being available to employees who have met the appropriate requirements and have satisfactory job performance evaluation.
 Should there be more internal candidates than available positions, the department shall develop a process to determine the best qualified candidate.
-Any plant staff that takes on Back-up ORC duties will be compensated with a 2.5% pay increase.
+Any plant staff who takes on Back-up ORC duties will be compensated with a 2.5% pay increase.

 It is essential that the wastewater laboratory staff and the pretreatment staff are properly trained on the standard practices and regulations in their respective areas.
-The City strongly promotes staff in these areas to sit for the respective exams, the Wastewater Laboratory Analyst Exam and the Pretreatment Program Certification Exam.
+The City strongly encourages staff in these areas to sit for the respective exams, the Wastewater Laboratory Analyst Exam and the Pretreatment Program Certification Exam.
 There are four levels of exams for each of these respective areas.